coralproject/talk/docs/source/01-01-talk-quickstart.md

 docker-compose up -d
 ```

-This process will take a minute or two, it has to download docker images for the
+This process will take a minute or two, because it has to download docker images for the
 required databases and Talk as well as setup the environments.

 Now that you've started the services started using compose, you should see